jandroav/claude-code/obsidian/README.md

 - **Raycast security model** for script execution
 - **Claude MCP** for secure Jira integration
 - **macOS AppleScript** for calendar and application integration

-## 🤝 Contributing

-To extend this framework:

-1. Add new commands in the `commands/` directory
-2. Create corresponding Raycast scripts in `raycast/`
-3. Update permissions in `settings.local.json` as needed
-4. Document new workflows in this README

-## 📝 Notes

-- Designed for voice-first interaction
-- Integrates seamlessly with existing productivity workflows
-- Automatically handles date formatting and file naming
-- Preserves authentic voice and doesn't over-prompt for missing information
-- Works entirely offline except for Jira integration

----

-_This framework turns daily planning and standup reporting into a seamless, voice-driven experience that fits naturally into your existing productivity stack._